godot-dlang/godot-dlang-wiki/003_Basic-Example.md

 ## Creating our first GDExtension

-Open up your project folder in terminal and let's create our first godot-dlang extension using terminal and your favorite text editor, we will be using VSCode for the rest of this tutorial.
+Open up your project folder in the terminal and let's create our first godot-dlang extension using terminal and your favorite text editor, we will be using VSCode for the rest of this tutorial.

 In this example we will use nested D project folder per extension, and we will configure build rules to copy the resulting binary to a desired location.
 Such setup not necessarily is the best, as there will be tons of files in project explorer view.